 "I learned a lot that is very valuable to me personally and professionally, and grown as a person, primarily because of the exposure and opportunities that I got this year by being a part of HRC." --Tushar

-Tushar has four years of experience in the nonprofit sector as an LGBTQ youth activist, and earned a Bachelor’s in Mechatronics Engineering from Manipal University, India.
+Tushar has four years of experience in the nonprofit sector as an LGBTQ youth activist and earned a Bachelor’s in Mechatronics Engineering from Manipal University, India.
 He is the co-founder of QueerCampus, India's first support group dedicated to LGBTQ youth, which was established in New Delhi in 2010, where he engaged with Queer and questioning youth as a peer educator and counselor.
-Prior to becoming a Global Fellow at HRC, Tushar was the Operations Head for the Equal India Alliance, a nonprofit working towards increasing awareness about and acceptance for LGBTQ people in India at workplaces and universities.
+Prior to becoming an Atlas Corps fellow with the Human Rights Campaign, Tushar was the Operations Head for the Equal India Alliance, a nonprofit working towards increasing awareness about and acceptance for LGBTQ people in India at workplaces and universities.
 While at Equal India Alliance, Tushar spearheaded the "I, Ally" campaign, a media campaign that recorded messages of support from straight allies from across India.
 Tushar worked as an advisor to the Diversity in India Network, a collective of diversity and HR professionals of multi-national corporates based in India.
 He is trained in Theatre of the Oppressed, a powerful line of theatre that he uses constantly in his workshops with youth.
-He is also a published journalist, an award winning filmmaker, and a travel buff.
+He is also a published journalist, an award winning filmmaker and a travel buff.